 2. Improved Aesthetics and Branding

-Products are increasingly being evaluated not only by their function, but also by how visually appealing they are.
-Secondary molding can be used to apply textures, color layers or patterns, glossy finishes, matte finishes, as well as to add logos or specific color schemes that will enhance perceived value.
+Products are increasingly being evaluated not only by their function but also by how visually appealing they are.
+Secondary molding can be used to apply textures, color layers, or patterns; glossy finishes; and matte finishes, as well as to add logos or specific color schemes that will enhance perceived value.
 In consumer markets where products have short life cycles and the competition is extremely high (e.g., consumer electronics), this aspect may even be more important than the technological one.

 3. Better Functionality and Ergonomics